starryalley/Anduril2/README.md

 This setting is after "voltage" mode.
 Use `7H` from off to loop each mode.

-## Allow the use of AUX LED in lower levels (< DEFAULT_LEVEL) level (6C/6H while light is on)
+## Allow the use of AUX/Indicator LED in lower levels (< DEFAULT_LEVEL) level (6C/6H while light is on)

 When in lower levels (< DEFAULT_LEVEL), optionally we can turn on AUX LED along with main emitters.

 `6C`: in lower levels, allow AUX colour LED to be turned on along with main emitters for possible tint mix. `6H` changes AUX colour from RED to WHITE (total 7 colours).

-`6C`: in lower levels, cycle through these additional states:
+`6C`: in lower levels, cycle through these additional states (only for AUX LEDs):
   - main emitters on, aux high, button low (allow use of AUX LEDs with main emitters)
   - main emitters off, aux off, button high
   - main emitters off, aux off, button low (lowest possible/useful light)